If you’re planning on pursuing your legal career in the golden state, read on to learn more about how to become a lawyer in California!

 Lawyers typically specialize in one area of law during their practice.
 While many JD programs let students concentrate in their desired specialty, lawyers hoping to gain even more advanced training may pursue an LLM in the area of law they’re interested in.
 This program will take one year to complete.

-The final steps students must complete before practicing as independent attorneys is passing the California Bar Exam.
+The final steps students must complete before practicing as independent attorneys is passing the California Bar Exam, which is widely regarded as the most difficult state bar exam.
 This exam will provide them with licensure and prove they have the necessary skills and knowledge to enter the legal field.

 In order to maintain their licensure, lawyers in California must complete ongoing training throughout their careers.
 This training ensures they are up-to-date with the legal field and can provide their clients with the best representation.